-The Program continued to work with a private contractor to update the existing disturbance layer incorporated in the HQT Basemap.
-In February 2022, the contractor provided the Program with increased spatial resolution for contiguous cultivated land and subdivision disturbance polygons.
-This allows the Program to discern existing disturbance sources with greater accuracy during Program consultations.
-Additionally, the contractor updated disturbance polygons throughout 2022 using the most recent NAIP aerial imagery (2021).
+The Program continued to work with a private contractor to improve data to meet revised workflow.
+Improvements include updating the existing disturbance layer incorporated in the HQT Basemap and increasing spatial resolution for contiguous cultivated land and subdivision disturbance polygons.
+Additionally, the contractor continued to update disturbance polygons throughout 2023 using the most recent NAIP aerial imagery (2021).